Summary / TL;DR

 How Do SKAGs Still Work?

-Note that keywords with a high search volume improve the account’s average quality score.
-So, it’s crucial to strike a balance between scaling the accounts with ad groups and creating a manageable account with the primary keywords grouped in each SKAG campaign.
+Keywords with high search volume improve your account’s average quality score.
+Strike a balance between scaling with ad groups and keeping your account manageable.

-As an advertiser, you can also build a new SKAG campaign using Google’s 20KAG or 20 keyword ad groups as a starting point.
-It’s an effective technique and involves grouping up to 20 keywords into matching themes with the help of numeric metrics.
+You can also build a new SKAG campaign using Google’s 20KAG (20 keyword ad groups) as a starting point.
+This technique groups up to 20 keywords into matching themes using numeric metrics.

 What Are Single Theme Ad Groups (STAGs)?